 Paul Bird is a senior M&A partner and a member of the firm’s Management Committee.
 He was Co-Chair of the firm’s Corporate Department and led the Mergers & Acquisitions Group for over a decade.
-Mr. Bird’s practice focuses on advising private equity firms, public companies, boards of directors and special committees, in connection with mergers and acquisitions and other significant corporate matters, including cross-border transactions, leveraged buyouts, spin-offs and takeover defense.
+Mr. Bird’s practice focuses on advising private equity firms, public companies, boards of directors and special committees, in connection with mergers & acquisitions and other significant corporate matters, including cross-border transactions, leveraged buyouts, spin-offs and takeover defense.
 He also regularly counsels corporations and their directors on corporate governance and fiduciary duty matters.

-Mr. Bird is ranked as a leading M&A and private equity buyouts lawyer by Chambers Global (2014–2019), where he is lauded as “unflappable, always extremely cool in a tense situation and always has the right touch with high-level players.”
+Mr. Bird is ranked as a leading M&A and private equity buyouts lawyer by Chambers Global (2014–2022), where he is lauded as “unflappable, always extremely cool in a tense situation and always has the right touch with high-level players.”
 The guide has also deemed him a “brilliant negotiator” and he is praised by clients for his “great judgement” and “even-handed approach and demeanour, which serve him and his clients very well.”
-Chambers USA (2014–2022), clients say “he not only has an extremely deep and broad legal knowledge and experience, but he also has extremely impressive business sense and composure.”
-He has also been described as a “standout,” “exceptional,” and praises “his ability to be not just a good lawyer, but to appreciate all the nuances associated with getting a deal done in a competitive context.”
+In Chambers USA (2014–2022), clients say “he not only has an extremely deep and broad legal knowledge and experience, but he also has extremely impressive business sense and composure.”
+He has also been described as a “standout,” “exceptional” and received praise for “his ability to be not just a good lawyer, but to appreciate all the nuances associated with getting a deal done in a competitive context.”
 He is also recognized as a leading M&A lawyer by IFLR1000 (2020) and The Legal 500 US (2022), where sources have described him as “amazing,” “key in the negotiations of very complex deals” and “very experienced and commercial.”
-Mr. Bird was named Dealmaker of the Year by The American Lawyer (2008) for his representation of Bain Capital, The Carlyle Group and Clayton, Dubilier & Rice in their $8.5 billion acquisition of HD Supply from The Home Depot.
+Mr. Bird was named Dealmaker of the Year by The American Lawyer (2008) for his representation of Bain Capital, Carlyle and Clayton, Dubilier & Rice in their $8.5 billion acquisition of HD Supply from The Home Depot.

-From 1990 to 1993, Mr. Bird was resident in the firm’s Paris office where he became a member of the Paris bar and worked extensively on international mergers and acquisitions and other cross-border transactions, which continue to represent a significant portion of his practice.
+From 1990 to 1993, Mr. Bird was resident in the firm’s Paris office, where he became a member of the Paris bar and worked extensively on international mergers & acquisitions and other cross-border transactions, which continue to represent a significant portion of his practice.